cinnamon-bun/thumble/README.md

 If you don't have an iOS device and you need a portable hardware synth to turn your MIDI into sounds, the [iPod Touch](https://www.apple.com/ipod-touch/) is not a bad option.
 It's $200, can run most iOS music apps and synths, battery powered, small, has (tiny) speakers and headphone output.
 One could be mounted to a Thumble somehow.
 This is what I use when I'm not at my computer.

-See below for app recommendations.
+See the Appendix below for app recommendations.

 P.S.
 I'd love to hear any other options for portable battery-powered MIDI synths with audio out, I don't want to support Apple specifically.

 ## Soldering